tkhang1999/COVID19-status-webhook/README.md

 ## Deployment

-The service is deployed using Heroku at [https://covid19-status-webhook.herokuapp.com/](https://covid19-status-webhook.herokuapp.com/)
+The service is deployed at [https://covid19-status-webhook.onrender.com](https://covid19-status-webhook.onrender.com)

 ## Host the service locally